-The Retirement Board's asset allocation policies for the years ended June 30, 2020 and 2019, are as follows:
+The Retirement Board's asset allocation policies for the years ended June 30, 2021 and 2020, are as follows:

-Target Allocation since
+Target Allocation Target Allocation since

-Asset Class September 2017
+Asset Class through October 2020 November 2020

-Global Equity 31.0%
+Global Equity 31.0% 37.0%

-Treasuries 6.0%
+Treasuries 6.0% 8.0%

-Liquid Credit 3.0%
+Liquid Credit 3.0% 5.0%

-Private Credit 10.0%
+Private Credit 10.0% 10.0%

-Private Equity 18.0%
+Private Equity 18.0% 23.0%

-Real Assets 17.0%
+Real Assets 17.0% 10.0%

-Hedge Funds/Absolute Return 15.0%
+Absolute Return 15.0% 10.0%

+Leverage 0.0% -3.0%

-100.0%
+100.0% 100.0%

+· ·

-Notes to Financial Statements (Continued) Years Ended June 30, 2020 and 2019 (Dollar amounts in thousands)
+Notes to Financial Statements (Continued) Years Ended June 30, 2021 and 2020 (Dollar amounts in thousands)

 The Retirement System is not directly involved in repurchase or reverse repurchase agreements.
 However, external investment managers retained by the Retirement System may employ repurchase arrangements if the securities purchased or sold comply with the manager's investment guidelines.
 The Retirement System monitors the investment activity of its investment managers to ensure compliance with guidelines.
 In addition, the Retirement System's securities lending cash collateral separately managed account is authorized to use repurchase arrangements.
-As of June 30, 2020, \$68,431 (or 12.5% of cash collateral) consisted of such agreements.
+As of June 30, 2021 and 2020, \$266,178 (or 34.5% of reinvested cash collateral) and \$68,431 (or 12.5% of reinvested cash collateral), respectively, consisted of such agreements.

 The Retirement System maintains its operating fund cash in the City and County's investment pool.
 The City and County's pool is invested pursuant to investment policy guidelines established by the City Treasurer, subject to review by the Treasury Oversight Committee.
 The Treasury Oversight Committee, established under California Government Code Sections 27130 to 27137, is composed of various City and County officials and representatives of agencies with large cash balances in the pool.
 The investment policy addresses soundness of financial institutions in which the City and County will deposit funds, types of investment instruments as permitted by the California Government Code, and the percentage of the portfolio which may be invested in certain instruments with longer terms to maturity.
 The provisions of the City and County's investment policy also address interest rate risk, credit risk, and concentration of credit risk and provide for additional restrictions related to investments.
-The notes to the basic financial statements of the City and County provide more detailed information concerning deposit and investment risks associated with the City and County's pool of cash and investments at June 30, 2020 and 2019.
+The notes to the basic financial statements of the City and County provide more detailed information concerning deposit and investment risks associated with the City and County's pool of cash and investments at June 30, 2021 and 2020.